-As an Academy, each school has it's own Head of School who runs the school on a day-to day basis, and also share a number of central Academy staff who support all the schools.
+Within the Academy, each school has it's own Head Teacher who runs the school on a day-to day basis.
+The relationship between the Schools and the Academy is set out in the Academy Charter.

 How the schools benefit from being part of The Village Academy